 - This code creates a module called Count_Rows_with_Criteria.

-⧪ And in Step 5, before running the code, select the range of cells with the criteria.
-Here I have selected only column C (C4:C13) because the criterion lies there.
+- Before running the code, select the range of cells with the criteria.
+Here, column C (C4:C13).

-Let’s create a Macro that will count the number of books having a specific text from this data set.
+Let’s create a macro that will count the number of books having a specific text in this data set.

 Code: